 Mike Sedberry, you are the only one teaching pitching the way it should be taught and it has made an amazing difference in the way Wes is pitching.
 I was against him pitching because the way he was being taught (all the things you say not to do) his arm hurt so much, almost all the other pitchers had sore arms, and a couple kids we played with even ended up getting arm surgery.
 It blows my mind that, because of what we learned from you, he is throwing so much harder with better control and his arm doesn't hurt anymore.
 He now has a moving fastball and all of his other pitches are moving so much more than ever.
 The way you teach pitching is so different and so much better than anything else being taught.
 Gary Medley

 What Mike Sedberry has done for Kiersten's pitching and hitting is amazing.
 We were working on what everyone was telling us, faster arm circle and snap the wrist.
 She was really struggling and couldn't get past 36 mph.
-You showed us the best players do nothing we were being told.
-We worked on your changes, she is now averaging over 54 mph on her fastball sometimes hitting 56 and over.
-She looks so effortless and the other pitches you have taught her so far (change up, drop, drop curve, screwball and rise ball) make her even harder to hit against.
+Mike showed us the best players do nothing we were being told.
+We worked on his changes and she is now averaging over 57 mph on her fastball sometimes hitting 59 and over.
+She looks so effortless and the other pitches he has taught her so far (change up, drop, drop curve, screwball and rise ball) make her even harder to hit against.
 In her last 25 1/3 innings (last 76 outs) she has 71 strikeouts and has only given up 12 hits.
 The way you teach pitching and seeing these results blow my mind.
 Jason Edge